UNCG-DAISY/Coastal-Image-Labeler/doc/docs/v3_plan/overview.md

 creates the user.

 :::note
-See if Auth0 has someway to enter user info into DB on signup
+See if Auth0 has someway to enter user info into DB on signup.
+[Possible soultion](https://auth0.com/blog/get-realtime-auth-events-with-auth0-and-pusher/)
 :::

 One other change would be to have a interface for MongoDB, but this is a little